emanguy/Curse-of-Strahd/Locations/Barovia/Overworld Features/Old Bonegrinder.md

 * The party finds [[Morgantha]] here
   * Doesn't mind visitors but wants them to buy her dream pastries, changing 1gp apiece.
-  * Shouts "Begone!" if they don't want to buy the pastries
+  * Shouts "Begone!" if they don't want to buy the pastries.
+If the party doesn't want to leave at this point she calls her daughters down to fight.

+## Third Floor
+> Dancing around a thinck wooden gear shaft in the center of this cramped, circular room are two ugly young women wearing silk shawls and gowns of stitched flesh.
+Long needles st